Office Phone: (734) 763-7504

 BS, Electrical Engineering, 2000

-In August of 2016, Dr. McBride joined the faculty of the University of Michigan as an associate professor in the Nuclear Engineering & Radiological Sciences (NERS) department.
+In August of 2016, Prof. McBride joined the faculty of the University of Michigan as an associate professor in the Nuclear Engineering & Radiological Sciences (NERS) department.
 His primary research interests are in plasma physics, nuclear fusion, radiation generation, pulsed-power technology, plasma diagnostics, and the dynamics of magnetically driven, cylindrically imploding systems.
 This research is conducted within the Plasma, Pulsed-Power, and Microwave Laboratory, and it has applications relevant to the MagLIF program at Sandia and to ICF in general.
 Prof. McBride was awarded a 2019 Department of Energy Early Career Award on The Physics of Micro-Pinches and a 2018 Office of Naval Research Young Investigator Award for High-Power Microwave Generation by Compact Linear Transformer Driver Technology.